AmlanoViano/Neutron-Bombardment-and-DPA-Calculation-GEANT4-CADMesh/README.md

 The neutron source simulates plasma within a magnetically confined fusion reactor.
 Neutron birth positions are determined via rejection sampling inside a toroidal plasma volume with major radius $R = 500$ mm and minor radius $f_a = 18$ mm.
 A point
-$(x, y, z)$ is randomly drawn from the bounding box and retained only if it falls within the torus boundary:
+$(x, y, z)$ is randomly drawn from the bounding box and eliminated if it falls outside the boundary:

 $$\left(\sqrt{x^2 + y^2} - R\right)^2 + z^2 < f_a^2$$